 32-1022.
 Contents of financial statement; bond provisions

-C. Any surety company intending to withdraw as surety of any licensee shall give sixty days' notice of such intention to the superintendent, which notice shall be by registered mail and shall also give sixty days' notice by registered mail to the licensee addressed to his last known address.
-When a surety shall for any cause cancel the bond of any licensee, the superintendent shall immediately notify such licensee by registered mail addressed to his last known address as shown by the files of the department.
+C. Any surety company intending to withdraw as surety of any licensee shall give sixty days' notice of such intention to the deputy director, which notice shall be by registered mail and shall also give sixty days' notice by registered mail to the licensee addressed to the licensee's last known address.
+When a surety shall for any cause cancel the bond of any licensee, the deputy director shall immediately notify such licensee by registered mail addressed to the licensee's last known address as shown by the files of the department.
 The license of any licensee shall be void unless, prior to the termination, a new bond has been filed with the department.
-A licensee changing his surety shall file a new bond with the department with a surety on the new bond meeting the qualifications of this section.
+A licensee changing the licensee's surety shall file a new bond with the department with a surety on the new bond meeting the qualifications of this section.

-D. Notwithstanding section 35-155, in lieu of the bond described in this section, an applicant for a license or renewal of a license may deposit with the superintendent a deposit in the form of cash or alternatives to cash in the amount prescribed under section 32-1021.
-The superintendent may accept any of the following as an alternative to cash:
+D. Notwithstanding section 35-155, in lieu of the bond described in this section, an applicant for a license or renewal of a license may deposit with the deputy director a deposit in the form of cash or alternatives to cash in the amount prescribed under section 32-1021.
+The deputy director may accept any of the following as an alternative to cash:

-F. In addition to such other terms and conditions as the superintendent prescribes by rule or order, the principal amount of the deposit shall be released only on written authorization of the superintendent or on the order of a court of competent jurisdiction.
-The principal amount of the deposit shall not be released before the expiration of three years from the first to occur of any of the following:
+F. In addition to such other terms and conditions as the deputy director prescribes by rule or order, the principal amount of the deposit shall be released only on written authorization of the deputy director or on the order of a court of competent jurisdiction.
+The principal amount of the deposit shall not be released before the expiration of three years after the first to occur of any of the following:

 1. The date of substitution of a bond for a cash alternative.

 G. A suit may not be commenced on a bond or cash or alternatives to cash later than three years following the act or acts on which the suit is based, except that for claims of fraud or mistake, the period of limitations shall be measured as prescribed in section 12-543, paragraph 3.